-You can pleat ribbon for the center - even add a few nice beads to the center with glue or needle and thread.
+You can pleat ribbon for the center, add a few nice beads, a button, or make a little Christmas collage/medallion to add in the center with glue or needle and thread.

 I like to combine the Sheet Music on Candles with a little tree bark (not from live trees) like this - also, wrap around a fine wire (can be twisted) with a few small sparkly beads to glisten!

-Even these little votive candles have a nice touch with the scalloped edges.
+Even these little votive candles are a nice touch with the scalloped edges.